AustralianSynchrotron/Australian-Synchrotron-Surveyor-Tunnel-Exploration-And-Fault-Detection-Robot/README.md

 motors 127.0.0.2:1100

 note: srv_motor.py now has the bind command for the motors zmq socket, since it is the service which is always running.
+If testing run py script with sudo